Mar 23, 2020 Jambo

 How to De-Risk Your Projects with Stakeholder Relationship Management Software

-Your stakeholder engagement project, or program, is a collaborative process.
-You might have several people engaging or consulting with stakeholders and inputting relevant data, which means your data is likely in several places.
+Your stakeholder engagement project or program is a collaborative process.
+Several people might engage with or consult with stakeholders and input relevant data, which means your data is likely in several places.

-Depending on how you're managing your stakeholder information, your collaborators might be avoiding the input process because your current stakeholder management process is clunky, messy and inconsistent (which is often the case when using spreadsheets!).
+Depending on how you manage your stakeholder information, your collaborators might avoid the input process because your current stakeholder management process is clunky, messy, and inconsistent (which is often the case when using spreadsheets).

-When the stakeholder information input process is frustrating or confusing, you'll find data is often being stored in emails, spreadsheets, project management programs, or on desktops, USB sticks, post-it notes and even external hard drives.
+When the stakeholder information input process is frustrating or confusing, data is often stored in emails, spreadsheets, project management programs, desktops, USB sticks, Post-it notes, and even external hard drives.

-Not only does scattered information make it challenging to organize and report on your important stakeholder data, but there's also a risk of losing valuable information when people switch projects or leave your organization, taking the knowledge with them when they go.
+Not only does scattered information make organizing and reporting on important stakeholder data challenging, but there's also a risk of losing valuable information when people switch projects or leave your organization, taking the knowledge with them.

 This missing stakeholder information creates gaps in your data, which is risky because you never know when a manager, a key stakeholder or a legal authority might ask for your complete records.